fan2/mkdocs/docs/blog/posts/arm/arm-ldr.md

 If `label_expr` is a local label, the assembler places a linker relocation directive in the object ﬁle and generates a symbol for that local label.
 The address is generated at link time.

-The oﬀset from the PC to the value in the literal pool must be less than ±1MB .
+The ==oﬀset== from the PC to the value in the literal pool must be less than ±1MB .
 You are responsible for ensuring that there is a literal pool within range.

+**Examples**

 ```asm
         LDR     w1,=0xfff    ; loads 0xfff into W1